 The area reviews will be conducted by a project team reporting into the BSF and Place Planning Board.
-The team would be led by a senior officer and include membership covering personnel, finance, school improvement, place planning, asset management, property services, housing strategy and early years.
+The team would be led by a senior officer and include membership covering personnel, finance, school improvement, place planning, asset management, property services and early years.
 Full consultation would follow data collation and analysis, before proposals were formulated.

 The area reviews will be timed to take into account planning decisions in the area.
 As this is a long-term programme, any proposals will also need to link to availability of funding through to 2023.
 The Osmaston/Allenton review will be shaped by the number and type of houses on the Rolls Royce site.
 As Outline Planning Permission is expected in 2009/10, the review will start after that date.
-The Rosehill/Castleward review will need to be timed so that it can inform the content of any community provision contained in the Planning Permission, also expected in 2009/10.
+This will also be the case for the new housing proposed in the Rosehill/Castleward review area.